 Students who have previously attended Delaware Technical Community College must follow the readmission process when they have not been enrolled at Delaware Tech for six consecutive terms including summer sessions (two calendar years).
 Readmitted students will be responsible for the current requirements of the program they are entering.
 Readmitted students will have a new contract year to reflect the current graduation requirements of the program.
-Readmitted students whose courses were completed 10 or more years ago may not apply those courses towards a certificate, diploma or degree.
+(Rev. 4/30/14)